SAMMISolutions/docs/doc_posts/_getting-started/migration-lb2.md

 {% include alert.html text="It is important to note that the LioranBoard Transmitter will not work with SAMMI and the SAMMI Bridge will not work with LioranBoard 2." type="warning" %}

-##### SAMMI Deck
+##### SAMMI Panel
-Functionality of the SAMMI Deck remains exactly the same as the Stream Deck.
-The update for the Deck will update your taskbar icon.
+Functionality of the SAMMI Panel remains exactly the same as the Stream Deck.
+The update for the Panel will update your taskbar icon.

 ##### New Twitch Token
 When updating to SAMMI, the program uses a new Twitch Token to handle all Twitch integrations.
 This means that once you update to SAMMI you will need to revoke your existing Twitch credentials and relink them to Twitch.